 Companies with more than one proposal are invited to either combine them in one or, state their priorities in case the options are mutually exclusive.

+-------------GTW Note----------------

+Agreement: Option 5

+Adopt all PMI requirements from 38.101-4, but change the reporting configuration and CSI-RS resource type to periodic, where needed, and define only NZP CSI-RS for CSI acquisition configuration in PMI reporting test parameters.